 Then, after changing the encryption password (as described in the configuration in a newly installed Pandora FMS section), they can be encrypted again:

-In case of having an encrypted database available, decrypt everything except for the table tcredential_store
+In case of having an encrypted database available, to be able to keep using the credential manager without losing data, decrypt everything except for the table tcredential_store

 For that purpose, execute the following commands: